Welcome to RAAF Base East Sale

-No 32 Squadron at RAAF Base East Sale, Victoria, operates the King Air 350 as the School of Air Warfare's training aircraft, with the student sitting in the co-pilot’s seat or at specially fitted consoles in the rear of the aircraft.
+No 32 Squadron at RAAF Base East Sale, Victoria, operates the King Air 350 as No.1 Flying Training School's training aircraft, with the student sitting in the co-pilot’s seat or at specially fitted consoles in the rear of the aircraft.
 No 32 Squadron King Air 350 aircraft also perform Air Logistics Support tasks.

 The B300 is a Raytheon Aircraft Company Beechcraft Super King Air 350 (Model B300).
 TASPO manages the contract which provides for the delivery and sustainment of two B300 fleets; Navigation Training Aircraft (NTA) Fleet of eight B300 aircraft and an Interim Light Transport (ILT) Fleet of eight B300 aircraft.
 The roles and configuration between the two fleets are significantly different.

 No 32 Squadron operates the eight NTA B300 aircraft that provide direct support to No.1 Flying Training School.
 TASPO manages the contract, which delivers the NTA capability.
 The prime role of this platform is to provide training to Air Combat Officers and Navy Observers.